nasalehi/BES/README.txt

 EC_Parameter---> a config file for EC.tcl script

-This Algorithm and its use is described in the following publication:
+This Algorithm and its use are described in the following publication:
-Najmeh Salehi, Rohoullah Firouzi and Mohammad Hossein Karimi-Jafari, Blockwise excursion sampling: efficient generation of diverse structural libraries for intrin-sically disordered proteins, ...,....
+N Salehi, M Amininasab, R Firouzi, MH Karimi-Jafaria,Efficient construction of a diverse conformational library for amyloid-β as an intrinsically disordered protein.
+Journal of Molecular Graphics and Modelling, 2019, 88, 183-193.